Notice of Information Practices

-Examples include certain diagnostic tests, a copy service to make copies of medical records, and the like.
+Examples: Certain diagnostic tests, a copy service to make copies of medical records, and the like.
 When we use these services, we may disclose your health information to the business associates so that they can perform the function(s) that we have contracted with them to do and bill you or your third-party payer for services provided.
-To protect your health information, however, we require the business associates to appropriately safeguard your information.
+To protect your health information, however, we require that business associates appropriately safeguard your information.

-· Correctional institution: If you are an inmate of a correctional institution, we may disclose to the institution or agents thereof health information necessary for your health and the health and safety of other individuals.
+Correctional Institution: If you are an inmate of a correctional institution, we may disclose to the institution or agents thereof health information necessary for your health as well as others.

 Although your health records are the physical property of the health care provider who completed it, you have the following rights with regard to the information contained therein: